Moving in a New World

 How Movements Really Happen

-Most of all, movements happen when peer support helps people do what they believe is important and right.
+And most of all, movements happen when people feel supported by their peers to act on what they already believe is right.

 Your Organization’s Role as Leader